jwworth/til/README.md

 # TIL (Today I Learned)

-> Study hard what interests you the most in the most undisciplined, irreverent,
+> "Study hard what interests you the most in the most undisciplined,
-> and original manner possible. —Richard Feynman
+> irreverent, and original manner possible." --Richard Feynman

 This is a collection of short articles about things I have learned.
 They are too short for my [blog](https://www.jakeworth.com/).